MacBook Air (Intel-based): Reception

-On its introduction, the MacBook Air received mixed reviews which praised its portability, but criticized the compromises made in terms of features.
+On its introduction, the MacBook Air received mixed reviews which praised its portability, but criticized the compromises it made in terms of features.
 The full-sized keyboard, lightness, thinness, and Multi-Touch trackpad were appreciated in reviews, while the limited configuration options and ports, slow speed, non-user-replaceable battery, small hard drive, and price were criticized.
 The flip-down hatch on the side of the original MacBook Air was a tight fit for some headphone plugs and USB devices, requiring users to purchase an extension cable.
-Apple removed the flip-down hatch on the late 2010 model in favor of open ports like those of most other laptops.
+Apple removed the flip-down hatch on the late 2010 model in favor of open ports like those on the MacBook Pro.

 Some users have complained of CPU lockup caused by overheating.
 Apple released a software update in early March 2008 to fix the problem with mixed results: the deactivation of one CPU core was corrected; however, some users reported that the runaway kernel problem continued.
 The problem is aggravated by system-intensive tasks such as video playback or video chatting.

 ArsTechnica found "moderate" performance improvements of the 64-GB solid-state drive of the original Air over the standard 80 GB hard drive in tests.

 "World's thinnest notebook"

 At the launch of the MacBook Air in January 2008, Steve Jobs said it was the "world's thinnest notebook".
-This was literally true, but more important was the fact that the MacBook Air was much thinner than mainstream laptops at the time.
+This was true, but more important was the fact that the MacBook Air was much thinner than mainstream laptops at the time.
 Its total component integration and use of an entirely new class of Intel processors with a lower TDP and higher integration than previously available made it the first of a new wave of thin performance laptops.
 Over the years, Apple has removed the claim of being "the world's thinnest notebook" from their marketing materials as other, similarly thin laptops have come to market.